The Project

 COPYRIGHT AND LICENSES

-All the materials are protected by Copyright © 2018-2023 University of California, San Diego, except where other licenses are reported.
+All the materials are protected by Copyright © 2024 Regents of the University of California.
+All rights reserved, except where other licenses are reported.